 - Website: Twitter | LinkedIn | Researchgate

 Dr. Samantha Pugh is a National Teaching Fellow and the Faculty Lead for Teaching Enhancement.
-Dr. Samantha Pugh has an outstanding track record for developing context-based learning and working in partnership with students in the Physical Sciences.
-She is renowned for inspiring and mentoring colleagues to shape teaching through pedagogic research and scholarship at Leeds and beyond.
+She has an outstanding track record for developing context-based learning and working in partnership with students in the Physical Sciences.
+She is also recognised for inspiring and mentoring colleagues to shape teaching through pedagogic research and scholarship at Leeds and beyond.
 Her contribution to the sector was recognised with the award of University Student Education Fellowships in 2012 and 2014.

 In 2015, Samantha co-established the Pedagogic Research in Science and Mathematics Group (PRiSM).
 The group consists of academics from across STEM that champion evidence-based curriculum development, pioneer undergraduate research in STEM Education, support undergraduate education research summer internships and organise practitioners’ seminars.
 Additionally, Samantha has created golden opportunities for students and less experienced colleagues to engage with externally-funded teaching development projects.

-Looking ahead, Samantha has secured a prestigious ‘Leeds Excellence and Innovation Fellowship’ sabbatical at the Leeds Institute for Teaching Excellence for 2017/18.
-Her flagship project will ‘Rethink Assessment in Higher Education by learning from Secondary Education.’
-Samantha believes that synoptic assessment is the key to enhancing the career prospects of university graduates.
+Looking ahead, Samantha is currently undertaking a ‘Leeds Excellence and Innovation Fellowship’ sabbatical at the Leeds Institute for Teaching Excellence for 2017/18.
+Her institutional project isl ‘Reimagining Assessment in Higher Education by learning from Secondary Education.’
+Samantha believes that synoptic, programme level assessment is the key to enhancing the career prospects of university graduates.

 - Teaching Excellence and Innovation Fellow

 - Programme Manager MSc Physics and Business Management